n1k0/casperjs-docs/testing.rst

     $ casperjs test cow-test.js

-You should theoreticaly get something like this:
+You should theoretically get something like this:

 .. figure:: _static/images/cow-test-ok.png
    :align: center